 To make gravy

 - Wipe off the pan and on a medium heat melt butter.
-Add 2 tsp of flour and stir until light beige, about 2 minutes.
+Add 2 teaspoon of flour and stir until light beige, about 2 minutes.

 - Whisking continuously, start adding slightly warmed broth, 1 ladle at a time.
 Make sure there are no lumps of flour remaining in the broth.